England. Change location

 Algorithms, data structures and computability

 This module aims to help you become a computational problem solver.
 You’ll learn techniques to solve computational problems efficiently and apply those techniques using Python.
 You’ll also learn about the limitations of computing: which problems can’t be solved algorithmically or for which no efficient solutions are known.
-This module is suitable if – whatever your field – you need to implement an efficient algorithm or to understand both the power and the limitations of computing.
+This module is suitable if – whatever your field – you need to design or implement an efficient algorithm or to understand both the power and the limitations of computing.
 Though the focus is on the underlying ideas, you’ll also work with some mathematical concepts and notation.

 Modules count towards OU qualifications